Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 This scenario has multiple folders in GitHub repository.
 Code and configuration files are in **Code** folder, all documentation is in **Docs** folder and all images are **Images** folder.
 The root folder has README file that contains a brief summary of this scenario.

 ### Getting started
-Click on Azure Machine Learning Workbench icon to run Azure Machine Learning Workbench and create project from "Distributed Tuning of Hyperparameters" template.
+Click on the Azure Machine Learning Workbench icon to run Azure Machine Learning Workbench and create a project from the  "Distributed Tuning of Hyperparameters" template.
 You can find detailed instructions on how to create a new project in [Quick Start Tutorial](./quick-start-iris.md).

 ### Configuration of execution environments
-We show how to run our code in remote Docker container and in Spark cluster.
+We show how to run our code in a remote Docker container and in a Spark cluster.
 We start with the description of the settings that are common to both environments.

 We use [scikit-learn](https://anaconda.org/conda-forge/scikit-learn), [xgboost](https://anaconda.org/conda-forge/xgboost), and [azure-storage](https://pypi.python.org/pypi/azure-storage) packages that are not provided in the default Docker container of Azure Machine Learning Workbench. azure-storage package requires installation of [cryptography](https://pypi.python.org/pypi/cryptography) and [azure](https://pypi.python.org/pypi/azure) packages.
-To install these packages in Docker image and in the nodes of Spark cluster, we modify conda_dependencies.yml file:
+To install these packages in the Docker container and in the nodes of Spark cluster, we modify conda_dependencies.yml file:

     name: project_environment
     channels: